rvagg/archived-traversty/README.md

 ## I want a demo!

-You'll have to make do with the integration tests.
+You'll have to make do with the integration tests:

+### Ender

 [Here](http://rvagg.github.com/traversty/test/integration/ender_qwery.html) is Traversty running in an Ender build with Qwery and Bonzo.
 You can also see it running with [Sel](http://rvagg.github.com/traversty/test/integration/ender_sel.html), [Sizzle](http://rvagg.github.com/traversty/test/integration/ender_sizzle.html), [NWMatcher](http://rvagg.github.com/traversty/test/integration/ender_nwmatcher.html) and [without a selector engine](http://rvagg.github.com/traversty/test/integration/ender_sel.html) (works in modern browsers, including IE9+).

 View-source to see what it's doing, note that it's operating on 2 lists at the same time.

+### Vanilla

+[Here](https://github.com/rvagg/traversty/blob/master/test/integration/traversty_css_qwery.html) is Traversty bundled with Qwery as the selector engine and the `css()` augmenting example code [/examples/aug-css.js](https://github.com/rvagg/traversty/blob/master/examples/aug-css.js) performing the same integration tests.
+There is also the same example using Zest instead [here](https://github.com/rvagg/traversty/blob/master/test/integration/traversty_css_zest.html)

 ## Things to note